cuhtis/pymon/README.md

 ## Features

-* Manual restarting of applications by typing `rs` in command-line interface
+* Manual restarting of applications by typing `rs` or `restart` in command-line interface
+* Automatic restarting of applications whenever changes in the file system are detected
-* Custom providing of a directory/path to monitor
+* Able to custom specify a directory/path to monitor
-* Use regex to filter and match which files/directories to monitor
+* Able to use regex to filter and match which files/directories to monitor
+* Use a configuration file or environment variables to preset your settings

 ## Basic Usage